6 Things New Parents Secretly Wish Visitors Would Do

 Life changes after having a baby, and as a visitor, it’s only polite to be courteous and to think of the new parents and their baby’s needs.

-Yes, new parents still have their own lives but having a newborn changes priorities.
-While you might be used to visiting your friends and wining and dining till late hours, it’s just not going to the same (or possible even) with the new mum’s feeding schedule for the baby, or with the new born crying from time to time and needing diaper changes.
+While you might be used to visiting your friends and wining and dining till late hours, it’s just not going to the same (or possible even) with the new mum’s feeding schedule for the baby, or with the newborn crying from time to time and needing diaper changes.

-But there’s a lot you can be doing when visiting.
-If you’re parents yourself, you’ll probably remember what it was like having a newborn.
+Chances are, they're feeling a little frazzled from the transition of welcoming a new family member.
+The last thing you want to do is burden them with the pressure of entertaining guests.
+So make your visit a helpful one.
+If you’re a parent yourself, you’ll probably remember what it was like having a newborn.
 But even if you don’t have children of your own, it’s not hard to be proactive and help out the new parents in small, thoughtful ways.

 Here are 6 things we recommend: